 This template can be customized for your organization's own use, which allows you to add additional information requests, or remove those that aren’t relevant to your process.

-With a free 14-day trial, organizations can see just what FileInvite can do to shape up their processes, with most setting up their KYC processes in less than 10 minutes.
+Sign up with FileInvite to see just what FileInvite can do to shape up your processes (Most setting clients are up and running in less than 10 minutes).